DiltheyLab/GENTRAIN/documentation/docs/developers/genomic_operations.md

 #### Viral Results

-NextClade provides a range of information about each analyzed sample.
+Nextclade provides a range of information about each analyzed sample.
 This information can be stored in different file formats, in our case we receive a JSON object.
 This object contains information about the recognised clade, quality measures of the sequences and mutation information.

 Recognised substitutions, insertions, deletions, missings and nonACGTNs of the sequence are stored in the browser of the user.
 This information enables us to reconstruct sequences without obtaining the entire character string, taking into account the alignment of the sequences.